devvmg/MiranGo-Library/README.md

 <img src="https://img.shields.io/badge/Language-en_US_🟦🟥-%23FFF?style=flat-square&logo=gear)">
 <p>
-  MiranGo is a CSS3 library.
-That have an initial idea of facilitating basics and repetitives features when we talks of responsivity and important models to build of WebSites.
-Always trying gives more freedom to the developer without affect the quality and the statndardization.
+  MiranGo is a CSS3 library that have the main goal of facilitating basics and repetitives features related on responsivity and important models to build of WebSites, always trying gives more freedom to the developer without affect the quality and the standardization.
 </p>

 <img src="https://img.shields.io/badge/Language-es_ES_🟥🟨-%23FFF?style=flat-square&logo=gear)">